doomed51/doomed51/README.md

 ### Hi there 👋

-I build primarily in Pyhon.
+I build primarily in Python.

 ### I am actively working on two projects:
 - analysis: collection of scripts to analyze various financial market data
 - saveHistoricalData: maintains a local database of timeseries data for securities

 ### About Me
 I first started coding QBASIC in high school, followed by c++.
-My first 'app' was a space invaders clone (the aliens were headcrabs from Half Life) built in c++.
+My first 'app' was a space invaders clone (the aliens were headcrabs from Half Life) built in VB6.
 I have an engineering degree from the University of Waterloo specialized in operations research, org design, and business.
 My current work is focused on financial markets.

 I write a [newletter](https://crossedwires.substack.com/).
 And I am fairly active on [Twitter](https://twitter.com/inSenCite) if you want to get in touch.